Awni00/abstract_transformer/iclr/mxrQ.md

 > I believe there are some opportunities for improving the exposition of this paper.
 To begin with, "sensory" doesn't seem like the right metaphor.
 I realize the cognitive science origin, but I also think it's worth being careful with brain metaphors.
 I wonder if it would be better to talk in terms of "unary" vs. "binary" attention heads, or "first-order" vs. "relational," perhaps.

 These are interesting suggestions.
-We take your point about the accuracy of the "sensory" metaphor.
-Although we like the cognitive science analogy, we completely agree that such brain metaphors can sometimes give the wrong idea.
+We take your point about the accuracy of the term "sensory".
+The term sensory refers to the fact that the values contain features of the objects.
+Although we like the cognitive science reference, we agree that such brain metaphors can sometimes be misleading.
 We will carefully consider your suggestions.

 > The first paragraph (and maybe much of the second) of the introduction seem unnecessary, and it might be possible to cut them entirely.

-It's always helpful to get feedback on exposition and presentation; thank you!
+It's always helpful to get feedback on exposition and presentation.
+We will try to make the presentation more succinct.

 > I found the first few explanations of the architecture confusing, and didn't really understand the "type" of r or symbols until I got to the explicit formulas.
 I wonder if it's worth making this a little more precise earlier.